Libby Holman: Recording career

+In 1942, Holman shifted her focus to blues and American folk music, recording a six-song album (consisting of three 78 rpm records) titled Blues Till Dawn (Decca A-316).
+On this album, she recorded songs by or associated with Clarence Ashley, Ma Rainey, Leroy Carr and other folk and blues artists, accompanied by Josh White on guitar.
+In 1954, she self-released a similar album titled Sings Blues, Ballads & Sin Songs to promote a one-woman show of the same title at the Bijou Theater on Broadway.

+The last commercial recording Holman released during her lifetime was the 1966 Monmouth-Evergreen Records LP The Legendary Libby Holman, on which she re-recorded material from earlier in her recording career, including her folk, blues and Broadway repertoire.
+Monmouth also released Something To Remember Her By (Previously Unreleased Performances From 1945 And 1965 Including Her Last Performance) in 1974.

 Personal life

 In the industry, press, and among friends, Holman was known for her bold personality.
 She was the frequent subject of contemporary gossip columns, and was billed by Brooks Atkinson in his review for The Little Show as "the dark purple menace."
 Memories of friends, acquaintances, and colleagues detail the stage manner and individuality she was known for.
 Lucinda Ballard remembered “[She had a] certain quality which doesn’t show up in photos.
 Her skin had extraordinary texture and while her hair often looked messy, it had a beautiful sheen."
 Howard Dietz, who described her as "the swarthy, sloe-eyed houri," recalled:

 No one in the theatre was more discussable than Libby Holman, who came from Cincinnati and was game for anything...She did outrageous things.
 For example, one Friday she said she was tired of being nice and proposed that on the weekend at the Henri Souvaines to which we were both invited we should act disagreeably instead of our usual selves.
 I said I didn’t think I could carry it off.
 ‘Well, try,” said Libby.
 Mabel showed us the garden and Libby said, 'I hate flowers.'
 Henri, who is a well-known composer, played one of his songs and Libby said 'I don’t like what you’re playing.'
 Mabel caught on to her line and said to Libby, 'I don’t like you.'
 It was the beginning of a great friendship.

 Additionally, Leonard Sillman remembered of her: